AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Chande Momentum Oscillator (CMO)
 ### Description
-The CMO is a technical momentum indicator invented by the technical analyst Tushar Chande.
-It is created by calculating the difference between the sum of all recent gains and the sum of all recent losses and then dividing the result by the sum of all price movement over the period.
-This oscillator is similar to other momentum indicators such as the Relative Strength Index and the Stochastic Oscillator, since it is also range-bound (+100 and -100).
+The CMO is one of several indicators created by the technical analyst Tushar Chande; it is a technical momentum indicator.
+This indicator arises from calculating the difference between the total of all recent gains and the total of all recent losses, and then dividing this result by the total of all price movement over the given period.
+This oscillator shares similarities with other momentum indicators such as the Relative Strength Index and the Stochastic Oscillator, because it is also range-bound (+100 and -100).

 ### Interpretation
 **The security is deemed overbought when the momentum oscillator is above +50 and oversold when it is below -50.
 Many technical traders add a nine-period moving average to this oscillator to act as a signal line.
 Bullish signals are generated when the oscillator crosses above the signal, and bearish signals are generated when the oscillator crosses down through the signal.**